 - If you accept the dispute, the funds will be released to the freelancer or agency

 - If you reject the dispute, an Upwork dispute specialist will provide mediation assistance to both parties to try and resolve the matter

 Once a dispute is submitted you may review or update the request by logging into your Upwork account and going to the Dispute Center.
 The mediation period will not exceed 30 days, and if you and your freelancer or agency are unable to reach an agreement, the dispute specialist will make a non-binding recommendation.
 If that recommendation is rejected, the final option is to proceed to arbitration, where a decision will be made by the American Arbitration Association, a neutral third-party organization.
 The total cost for arbitration is $875, with the client paying $291, the freelancer or agency $291 and Upwork $293.
 See the Upwork Fixed Price Escrow Instructions for more details.

 If the payment was released from escrow within the last 180 days you can request a refund from the freelancer or agency through Upwork.
 Click here to learn more about this process.

-When reviewing a milestone you can choose to release a partial milestone payment.
+When reviewing a milestone you can choose to release a partial milestone payment (including if you set the milestone at the $5 minimum).
 You can then end the contract and request a refund of the remaining amount, or keep the contract open and use the leftover funds towards the next milestone.

 As per the Fixed-Price Escrow Instructions, when your freelancer or agency submits a milestone for your approval, you have 14 days to review.
 During this period, you can release the full payment, release a partial payment, or request changes to the work.
 If you do not take action, that is considered approval and funds will be automatically released to your freelancer or agency.
 You still have the option to request a refund from your freelancer or agency through Upwork once the funds have been released.